Glenn Stok analyzes and writes about peculiar aspects of life, based on his studies of theoretical and critical philosophy.

-If this were so, then this means we have no choice in our lives.
+If that were so, then this means we have no choice in our lives.
 We are just following a preplanned script of the universe.

-But I keep coming up with more questions.
-Even if God created many versions of the universe, it's still questionable what is beyond all that.
+Even if God created many versions of the universe, it remains questionable what is beyond all that.
 Is there a Super-God out there?

 What's Beyond the Universe?

 So what's outside the universe?
 We tend to think of the universe as “everything.”
 As it keeps expanding, its boundaries separate it from everything that’s beyond.

 Oops!
 Did you catch that?
 Isn't what I just said a contradiction in terms?